Central Sahel (Burkina Faso, Mali and Niger)

 NECESSARY ACTION:

-While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with IHL and do not exacerbate inter-communal tensions or fuel further violence.
+While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with IHL, as well as the Principles and Guidelines on Human and Peoples’ Rights while Countering Terrorism in Africa, and do not exacerbate inter-communal tensions or fuel further violence.
 The militaries must establish guidelines on the use of aerial weapons during operations and ensure they minimize civilian harm.
 All actors should refrain from supporting or collaborating with ethnically aligned militias with poor human rights records.
+The African Union should call for an extraordinary session to address the crisis across the region, as well as publicly denounce abuses.

 Additional measures must be implemented to end the proliferation of arms, improve land management and reach political settlements in areas where atrocity risks are greatest.

-The military authorities of the Central Sahel – with support from national human rights commissions and independent experts – should investigate all violations of International Human Rights Law and IHL.
-The authorities must end all acts of harassment against civil society and ensure they can carry out their activities without fear of reprisals.
+The military authorities of the Central Sahel – with support from national human rights commissions and the African Commission on Human and Peoples’ Rights – should investigate all violations of International Human Rights Law and IHL.
+Authorities must stop threatening civil society, ensure they can operate without fear of reprisals and release all those arbitrarily detained.
 The Malian military government should cooperate with the UN Independent Expert on the situation of human rights in Mali to ensure they can effectively carry out their mandate.

 GET INVOLVED